 Going for a managed WordPress hosting means that the hosting provider will take care of your site’s maintenance, updates, and security.
 By choosing a dependable web host like Bluehost, you can forget about these hassles and focus solely on the business side of your store.

 Bluehost comes with a WordPress+WooCommerce hosting too, but I wouldn’t recommend going for it now as it will be a little steep on your pocket at $12.95/month, whereas the simple hosting costs just $3.49/mo.
-You can check out my full Bluehost review before you sign up.
-Also, Hostgator and InMotion are two more cost-effective managed hosting providers that you can confidently choose.

 So once you’ve chosen a domain name and hosting, you need to: